NVlabs/NVAE/README.md

 negative log-likelihood.
 </details>

-**If for any reason your training is stopped, use the exactly same commend with the addition of `--cont_training` to continue training from the last saved checkpoint.
+**If for any reason your training is stopped, use the exact same commend with the addition of `--cont_training` to continue training from the last saved checkpoint.
 If you observe NaN, continuing the training using this flag usually will not fix the NaN issue.**